michaeltatarjr/michaeltatarjr/README.md

     <p>👋 Hi, I’m @michaeltatarjr
 - 👀 I like Data.
 I like finding interesting things.
 I like to marry my Data Science skills with other areas, such as Process Improvement, Lean Six Sigma, TOC, etc.
 - 🌱 I’m a recent graduate of an 9 month long intensive Data Science apprenticeship
-- 💞️ I’m looking to work on interesting projects, etc.
+- 💞️ I’m looking to work on interesting projects, etc. My wife is impressed.
+She thinks I'm "clever"
 - 📫 Look around at what I've got in my GitHub, and email me. </p>
 </div>